-The resources identified in this RPS Procurement Plan are consistent with the resources identified in LCE's most recent IRP, which was approved by LCE's governing board and provided to the Commission for certification on November 1, 2022, which was subsequently updated on October 16, 2023.
-As required by the ACR, 16 LCE includes the following table that describes how LCE's RPS Procurement Plan conforms with the determinations made in the IRP Proceedings (R.16-02-007 and R.20-05-003).
-To the extent there are changes related to the IRP that would impact information reflected in this table or elsewhere in this RPS Procurement Plan, the City will further describe such items in a subsequent planning document, as appropriate.
+The resources identified in this RPS Procurement Plan are consistent with the resources identified in SJP's most recent IRP, which was approved by SJP's governing board and provided to the Commission for certification on November 1, 2022, which was subsequently updated on October 16, 2023.
+As required by the ACR, 16 SJP includes the following table that describes how SJP's RPS Procurement Plan conforms with the determinations made in the IRP Proceedings (R.16-02-007 and R.20-05-003).
+As required, SJP will highlight the interrelationships of its RPS and IRP planning processes in a future iteration of this RPS Procurement Plan.
+The following table reflects SJP's most recent updates, as reflected in this RPS Procurement Plan, regarding RPS alignment with the IRP process.

 IRP Section Subsection RPS Alignment in IRP III.
-Study Results A. Conforming and Alternative Portfolios I. Study Results Conforming and Alternative Retail sellers should explain outlined in their RPS Plan, being developed in their IRD This should include: As part of its 2022 IRP filing, LCE submitted tw Preferred Conforming Portfolios proportional share of both the 30 and 25 MMT GHG targets.
-LCE continues to build out its portfolio of long-term RPS supply contracts that will contribute to the achievement of its IRP-base future.
+Study Results A. Conforming and Alternative Portfolios Retail sellers should explain how the RPS resources they plan to procure, outlined in their RPS Plan, will align with each of their Conforming Portfolios being developed in their IRP Plans for Commission approval and certification.
+This should include: 1.
+Existing RPS resources that the retail seller owns or contracts.
+2. Existing RPS resources that the retail seller plans to contract with in the future.
 3. New RPS resources that the retail seller plans to invest in.
-4. New and existing resources that will be used to meet Mid-Term Reliability obligations adopted in D.21-06-035 and the supplemental procurement ordered in D.23-02-040. planning goals.
-The new and existing resources noted below reflect those that LCE intends to contract with over time.
+4. New and existing resources that will be used to meet Mid-Term Reliability obligations adopted in D.21-06-035 and the supplemental procurement ordered in D.23-02-040.
+As part of its 2022 IRP filing, SJP submitted two Preferred Conforming Portfolios that achieve its proportional share of both the 30 and 25 MMT GHG targets.
+SJP continues to build out its portfolio of long-term RPS supply contracts that will contribute to the achievement of its IRP-based planning goals.
+The new and existing resources noted below reflect those that SJP intends to contract with over time.
 Such procurement efforts are expected to contribute to the achievement of relevant GHG targets as well as RPS procurement requirements, including the 65% long-term contracting requirement.
-Description of Conforming Portfolios: • 30 MMT Conforming Portfolio: Portfolio that achieves LCE's proportional share of a 30 MMT statewide GHG target. • This portfolio includes the following new and existing RPS resources as well as other resources required to achieve assigned emission and reliability metrics: • Battery Storage (MWh Energy Capacity,
+Description of Conforming Portfolios: • 30 MMT Conforming Portfolio: Portfolio that achieves SJP's proportional share of a 30 MMT statewide GHG target. • This portfolio includes the following new and existing RPS resources as well as other resources required to achieve assigned emission and reliability metrics: • Battery Storage (MWh Energy Capacity, Under Development): 5.79 • Battery Storage (MWh Energy Capacity, Owned or Contracted): 2.42 • Battery Storage (MWh Energy Capacity, Planned New): 36.80 • Battery Storage (MWh Energy Capacity, Under Review): 15.28 • Biomass (GWh, Planned Existing): 6.25 • Geothermal (GWh, Owned or Contracted): 0.37 • Geothermal (GWh, Planned Existing): 9.38 • Geothermal (GWh, Planned Existing): 9.38